-At the very least my paintings are an excuse to preserve some very ordinary things of modern society and to recycle some junk that would otherwise end up in a landfill or get incinerated into the Earth’s atmosphere.
+My assemblage paintings and three dimensional objects are made from contemporary artifacts of our time and aside from being fun and thought provoking they are relics of our current condition.
+At the very least my artwork is an excuse to preserve some very ordinary things of modern society and to recycle some junk that would otherwise end up in a landfill or get incinerated into the Earth’s atmosphere.